Arghya721/PySiteCrawler/Readme.md

 # PySiteCrawler - A Simple Web Crawling Library

 PySiteCrawler is a Python library designed for web crawling and data extraction, offering a simple and efficient way to explore web pages, extract text content, and manage links during the crawling process.
 The library is designed to provide versatile traversal methods, with additional traversal strategies planned for future updates.
+All scraped data is conveniently stored in .txt files for easy access and analysis.

 ## Features